-The topics listed in skills A1-A18 are assessed via a range of assessment methods.
-Assessment in the first and second year is a mixture of unseen written examinations, marked problem-based coursework and laboratory work.
-For the MPhys programmes, assessment in the third year is mainly by examination, although laboratorybased, computer-based and dissertation modules will use different assessment methods, as appropriate.
-In the fourth year of this programme, a year-long research project is assessed using continuous assessment, written reports and an oral examination.
+The topics listed above are assessed via a range of assessment methods.
+Assessment in the first, second and third years is a mixture of unseen written examinations, marked problem-based coursework, computer-based exercises and laboratory work.
+For assessment of the year-long project that forms the fourth year of the programme, students submit written reports, give a seminar, and undergo an oral examination.